-The Pre-Health Advisory Committee assists students through formal meetings, counseling, and a library of materials; by administering the MCAT, DAT and OAT (the admissions tests for medical, podiatry, dental and optometry schools); and by preparing the Committee Evaluation during the spring semester prior to application.
-Currently this committee consists of four faculty members and six professional staff members.
+The Pre-Health Advisory Committee assists students through formal meetings, counseling, and a library of materials and by preparing the Committee Evaluation during the spring semester prior to application.
+Currently this committee consists of four faculty members and five professional staff members.

 Resource materials, admission statistics, admission test applications, and procedural information are available for University students in the Advisement Services Center/Undergraduate Studies, LI-36.

 There is no single "best" program of study in preparation for law school, and students are encouraged to consider a variety of alternatives.
 The Association of American Law Schools recommends a broad-based liberal arts curriculum and considers the prescription of particular courses unwise.
 Students seeking further clarification of pre-legal education should read the statement on this subject adopted by the Association of American Law Schools or consult with prelaw advisers.